andrewchambers/hermes/doc/man/hermes-pkgstore-init.1.md

 When `--store` is non empty a single user package store is created which is owned by the current user.

+Reinitializing the store as the same user used initially is an idempotent operation.

 ## OPTIONS

 ```